luca-farinola/Knowledge-Graph-for-heart-failure-gene-expression-data/README.md

 <!-- DATA -->
 ### Data

-Data directory is needed to run the files.
-Those data include gene expression count data, metadata with patient information, gene lenght for FPKM normalizzation.
-Those data are uploaded in zenodo :

 </a>
 <a href="https://doi.org/10.5281/zenodo.7790931">
         <img src="https://zenodo.org/badge/DOI/10.5281/zenodo.7790931.svg" alt="DOI">
     </a>

+Data directory is needed to run the files.
+Those data include gene expression count data, metadata with patient information, gene lenght for FPKM normalizzation.
+Those data are uploaded in zenodo at link above.